 This type of secure communication does not rely on phone lines but on digital networks through which data are transmitted in packets using standard internet protocols (TCPIP).
 As these packets cross international boundaries, they are encrypted using additional protocols to ensure maximum privacy.

-When it comes to receiving faxes, all files are stored locally on your device until you have access to them.
+Fax apps and cloud faxing solutions have taken privacy and security to a new level.
+With these modern methods, when it comes to receiving faxes, all files are stored locally on your device until you have access to them.
 There is no need for any online fax service provider to retain the original document after it has been received and successfully downloaded by its intended recipient.

 These online fax providers only keep a copy of the file in their servers if you need to send or download it as long as necessary.
 Some services even delete the file immediately after you download it through an app or web browser.
 So, you don’t need to worry about anyone getting unauthorized access to your information.